Code of Conduct

 In addition, there are a number of federal and state laws and regulations regarding business gratuities, which may be accepted by federal or state government personnel.
 The promise, offer or delivery to an official or employee of the U.S. government or a state government of a gift, favor or other gratuity in violation of these rules not only violates Company policy but could also be a criminal offense.
 Local governments, as well as foreign governments, may have similar rules.
 You must consult with the Ethics Officer prior to offering or giving anything of value to a federal or state government employee or official.

-The Company strictly prohibits retaliation against any person who has in good faith reported an actual or a suspected violation of law, this Code or other Company policies, or who has assisted in any investigation or process with respect to such a violation because of the person’s assistance.
-Such retaliation is both a violation of Company policy and is prohibited by a variety of state and federal civil and criminal laws.
+The Company strictly prohibits retaliation or discrimination by other employees and any outside party against any person who has in good faith reported an actual or a suspected violation of law, this Code, or other Company policies, or who has cooperated or assisted in any investigation or process with respect to such a violation because of the person’s cooperation or assistance.
+Such retaliation is a violation of Company policy and will be subject to disciplinary action, up to and including termination of employment, and is subject to reporting to authorities for violations of state and/or federal civil and/or criminal laws.
 Employees, officers and directors are expected to cooperate in internal investigations of wrongdoing or misconduct.

 15. Accounting Complaints